gabrielabarajas/testing-one/docs/06-tutorial elements/05-central-node/01-create-central-node.md

 7\.
 When creating an element, the basic fields are requested:

-**Location :** These are filled automatically indicating the coordinates of the selected location.
+- **Location :** These are filled automatically indicating the coordinates of the selected location.

-**Id:** if you have a Counter assigned, this field will be filled automatically.
+- **Id:** if you have a Counter assigned, this field will be filled automatically.

-**Description:** You must enter the description of the element.
+- **Description:** You must enter the description of the element.

-**Layer:** you must assign the element to one or several layers.
+- **Layer:** you must assign the element to one or several layers.
+If no assigned to any layer, it will be placed into "**Default**" layer.

 For this example the "**id**" field was automatically filled and for the description it was typed "**central-node-valls-25"**.